 System support for digital reporting is being developed.
 Timeline for when system support is available for various modes of transport:

-Option to submit digital notification and disclose information upon arrival to the Norwegian customs territory for other customs offices by road and ferry go live as they are ready.
-See an updated deployment plan here.
+Option to submit digital notification and disclose information upon arrival to the Norwegian customs territory for all ferries:

 Option to submit digital notification and disclose information upon arrival to the Norwegian customs territory for all air freight.